Informed Consent Form

 Recording of personal information

 As part of the psychological services provided to you, personal information will be collected and recorded that is relevant to your situation, such as your name, contact details, medical history and other relevant information as part of the provision of psychological services.
+Notes are required by law to be kept by your psychologist for no less than 7 years.

 Privacy and confidentiality